DavidHason/VGG-optiVMD/README.md

 DOI:

-The detailed information of model workflow will be added after paper published officially.
+The detailed information of VGG opti VMD algorithm & model workflow will be added after paper published officially.